DavidGomez-dev/wenospeakamericano/index.md

 ### Why is it difficult to emigrate to the United States?

-text extracted from the book We No Speak Americano
+text extracted from the book **We No Speak Americano**

 There are different visas that allow us to go to the United States depending on the activity to be done.
-Being short periods for tourism or businesses is simple, staying longer to study is not a problem, but, working, is usually much more complicated.There is a saying for permanent residence, which is achieved only by one of the three "L" (work, love or lottery).
+Being short periods for tourism or businesses is simple, staying longer to study is not a problem, but, working, is usually much more complicated.
+There is a well-known saying that permanent residence is only achieved by one of the three "L" (_Labor, Love or Lottery_).

-American companies can only hire people who are authorized to work, if not, they would be hiring illegal and risking important fines.
-It is even illegal to hire a worker and that the company does not verify that it is authorized to work (with the form I-9 or the E-Verify program).
+American companies can only hire people who are authorized to work, if not, they would be hiring illegally and risking important fines.
+It is even illegal to hire a worker who the company has not previously verified that is indeed authorized to work (with the form I-9 or the _E-Verify_ program).
 It is also illegal to subcontract jobs to other companies that have illegal workers.
-And as laws in the United States are respected and enforced, employers have great aversion and fear of hiring anyone who does not have permission, the more the company is and the more professional is the position.
+Since laws in the United States are respected and enforced, employers have great aversion and fear of hiring anyone who does not have permission, the more the bigger the company is and the more professional the position is.
 In addition, in many professions, American licenses or certifications are necessary to be able to exercise, as doctors, lawyers or engineers.

-For an American company to hire a foreigner, or he already has permission (with Opt, Green Card, etc.) or has to sponsor for an H (the most usual), or, J, or Green Card.
-But that process has costs, it is long (it can take months) and it is risky (the visa may not be granted, because it falls into the Lottery of the H, for example).
-Foreign companies have some more option with the Visa e or the L.
+For an American company to hire a foreigner, he already has to be allowed to work (with Opt, _Green Card_, etc.) or the company has to sponsor him/her for an H (the most usual), or, J, or Green Card.
+But that process has costs, it is long (it can take months) and it is risky (the visa may not be granted, because it falls into the H1-B Lottery, for example).
+Foreign companies have some more options with the visa E or the L.

-Therefore, except for very exclusive or that there is a lack of such professionals, American companies, in general, avoid sponsorizing at all costs.
+Therefore, except for very exceptional individuals or because there is a lack of such professionals, American companies, in general, avoid sponsoring at all costs.

-In many online applications for jobs, they will ask you directly if you have permission to work or if you need sponsors.If so, do not even call you.
-People who come with tourism visas to try a few months have almost no option to be hired.
+In many online applications for jobs, they will ask you directly if you have permission to work or if you need sponsorship.
+If so, they do not even call you back.
+People who come with tourism visas to try for a few months have almost no option to be hired.

-However, although the reality is hard, we have written this book to give you the keys and guide you towards the path that will give you more options to achieve your goal of living and working in the US.In the decision tree that is recorded in the book, the keys of each visa are summarized in a simple way.
+However, although the truth is a hard pill to swallow, we have written this book to give you the keys and guide you toward the path that will give you more options to achieve your goal of living and working in the US.
+In the decision tree that is included in the book, the key points of each visa are summarized simply.

 <div class="fixed-notice">
   <div class="fixed-notice__column" markdown="1">